hooman34/NNFC/README.md

 # NNFC
-Neural Network From Scratch using Python
+Neural Network From Scratch in Python